 The Scotts Square condo residents carpark is on the right, and as mentioned, is strictly for residents.
 For friends and family who are visiting, they will have to park at the main Scotts Square carpark.

 Once you are in, the lobby has a seating area.
-For the few minutes we were there, there were many pickups and drop offs by taxi, which just shows the amount of rentals there are at Scotts Square.
+For the few minutes we were there, there were many pickups and drop-offs by taxi, which just shows the number of rentals there are at Scotts Square.

 The swimming pool at the Scotts Square condo is remarkable.
 The size is great for proper swimming and the lighter coloured tiles give off a very relaxing vibe despite it being in the middle of the city.
 There are a couple of deck chairs at the side, but we can’t help but feel that it would have been so much better with some cabanas instead to complete the look.

 The fountain area occupies quite a sizeable amount of space, but it does contribute to the high-end feel of the place.